virtualritz/nsi-docs/docs/c-api.rst

     scene.

-    If the supplied handle matches an existing node, the function does nothing if all other parameters match the call which created that node.
+    If the supplied handle matches an existing node, the function does nothing if all other arguments match the call which created that node.
     Otherwise, it emits an error.
 Note that handles need only be unique within a given interface context.
 It is acceptable to reuse the same